eltons-academy/az-204/labs/docker/README.md

 Is your Nginx app still running?
 What version of .NET is inside the container?
 Can you print the logs from the ASP.NET sample app?

-## Runtime & SDK images
+## Understand runtime & SDK images

-Microsoft owns the Docker images for .NET and it publishes different variations - you've seen ASP.NET for web apps, there are also runtime images for console apps, and SDK images you can use to build applications.
+Microsoft owns the Docker images for .NET and publishes different variations on the [Microsoft Artifact Registry](https://mcr.microsoft.com/).
+You've seen ASP.NET for web apps, there are also .NET runtime images for console apps and SDK images you can use to build applications.

 You can run a container interactively, so you connect to a shell session in the container.
 This is like creating a VM in the cloud and running SSH to connect.